 It is important that students notify the Department of Home Affairs of their changed passport details, as their visa is linked to their passport number.

-Students should also contact International Student Support with their new passport details so that the University can update the information on their Confirmation of Enrolment (CoE).
+Students should also contact International Compliance with their new passport details and a scanned copy of their new passport so that the University can update the information on their Confirmation of Enrolment (CoE).

 Change of visa

-Students should contact International Student Support if they change their visa type - for example, from a student visa to a Temporary Partner visa.
-The University will then report this change to the Department of Education and cancel the student's Confirmation of Enrolment (CoE) if no longer required.
+Students should contact International Compliance if they change their visa type - for example, from a student visa to a Temporary Partner visa.
+International Compliance will then report this change to the Department of Education and cancel the student's Confirmation of Enrolment (CoE) if no longer required.

 Change of residency